 • The repatriation of the patient is expected to be carried outwithout any problems.

 • The physician/nurse must bring all the necessary equipment needed for treating the patient.

 • The risk of diversion of a plane caused by the patient’s condition must be reduced to an absolute

 minimum, as such a manoeuvre is a safety issue and very costly for the airline.

-level of service when dealing with a patient travelling unescorted / escorted by relatives than when
+higher level of service when dealing with a patient travelling unescorted / escorted by relatives

-sitting position, the patient has to be able to sit with the seat back in an upright position with the
+in a sitting position, the patient has to be able to sit with the seat back in an upright position

 If in doubt, it is recommended that the treating physician or the consulting physician contact the airline’s medical office and present the case.
 The consequences of inaccuracies or discrepancies between the patient’s described and actual condition gives the captain the right to refuse the patient permission to board if it is considered a matter of flight safety.

 The MEDIF is the airline’s legal documentation regarding conditions concerning the repatriation.